“Knight Harwood have a long history of attending training with the CHSG. The Head of Health and Safety recommended CHSG’s Fire Diploma course.

 - Written examination

 - Dissertation minimum 8,000 words (max of 8,500 words)

-On successfully completing at least 60% in each exam, the Candidate will have achieved the Diploma in Construction Fire Safety and Fire Risk Management and will receive a parchment and will be authorized to use the nominals – DCFsFRM.
+On successfully completing 60% or above in each exam, the delegate will have achieved the Diploma in Construction Fire Safety and Fire Risk Management and will receive a parchment and will be authorised to use the nominals – DCFsFRM.

 Note: Delegates have three years to complete the Diploma course and examinations.
 All retakes do carry an additional charge.

 If a candidate does not choose to undertake the exams at the end of the course, they have to have completed all of the required examinations within the three-year window and again all deferred examinations carry an additional examination charge.

 All training is conducted at our John Ryder Training Centre in Chertsey.
 Centre opening hours are 8am to 5.30pm, but this course commences at 9am and will finish at approx 5pm, unless otherwise stated in the joining instructions you receive.